 We are a working farm of seven acres of cultivated land, on which we raise nearly 150 different varieties of fruits, vegetables and herbs.
-Certified naturally grown produce is raised without chemicals and with an emphasis on soil conservation and minimal energy inputs.
-Visit the Certified Naturally Grown website for more on our growing practices.
+USDA Certified Organic since 2013 and Certified Naturally Grown produce is raised without chemicals and with an emphasis on soil conservation and minimal energy inputs.

 Community Supported Agriculture Membership

 Community Supported Agriculture (CSA) Membership is open to anyone.
 Members contribute their financial and/or physical support to the farm and in return, receive the following privileges: